 As of 10/30/18, for the Psychology Department, you must have a grade point average (GPA) of a 3.1 or higher (A = 4, B = 3, C = 2) in substantive courses each term to remain in good standing.
 For this purpose, substantive courses include all core courses, seminars, and graduate-level electives.
 Grades obtained from participation in concentration seminar series, research credits (graded S/U), reading groups (730R) and any undergraduate courses taken at Emory are not included in this GPA requirement.
-If a student falls below the minimum GPA, the LGS puts the student on probation for one semester (see Section VII.D in this Manual, and also LGS)
+If a student falls below the minimum GPA, the LGS puts the student on probation for one semester (see Section VII.D in this Manual, and also LGS https://gs.emory.edu/handbook//academic-affairs/standards/grades-performance.html